-There are a variety of other plan options as well offered by Aetna’s extensive portfolio in Florida, where an individual is able to choose a plan that best meets their specific needs and budget.
-As health care reform debates perpetuate a need for more economical health insurance options for individuals, Aetna continues to penetrate the market with their ever evolving benefit enhancements and competitive premium costs.
+There are a variety of plan options offered by Aetna in Florida, where an individual is able to choose a plan that best meets their specific needs and budget.
+As health care reform emphasizes the need for more economical health insurance options for individuals, Aetna continues to penetrate the market with their ever evolving benefit enhancements and competitive premium costs.

-Now remember just because Aetna is better then most carriers in Florida doesn’t mean they are the best in your zip code or demographic so always get a comparison health insurance quote or call us for help.
-A good example though where Aetna prices the best is traditionally always Miami and if you have more then 2 children and are a single mother or father.
+Now remember just because Aetna is better then most carriers in Florida doesn’t mean they are the best in your zip code or demographic.
+Always get a comparison health insurance quote or call us for help at 888.803.5917.

 They are the opposite of Blue Cross Blue Shield as I actually love everything about this company.
-Their benefits are better then everyone elses, their customer service excels and they get no special treatment from anyone.
-The only downfall was that unforunate 20% rate increase this year due to a mistake in underwriting which meant they took on too many high risk cases that should probably have gone to Medicaid or a group plan.
-Until these people drop off Aetna will be stuck here.
+Their benefits are better then everyone else’s, their customer service excels and they get no special treatment from anyone.
 Though they have engineered some new plans we are most likely to recommend them in Northern Florida and South Miami.